mariadb-corporation/MaxScale/Documentation/Release-Notes/MaxScale-2.1.0-Release-Notes.md

 For more information, refer to the [Maxrows](../Filters/Maxrows.md) documentation.

+### Insert stream filter

+The _insertstream_ filter converts bulk inserts into CSV data streams that are consumed by the backend server via the LOAD DATA LOCAL INFILE mechanism.
+This leverages the speed advantage of LOAD DATA LOCAL INFILE over regular inserts while also reducing the overall network traffic by condensing the inserted values into CSV.

+For more information, refer to the [Insert Stream Filter](../Filters/Insert-Stream-Filter.md) documentation.

 ### Galeramon Monitor new option
 The `set_donor_nodes` option allows the setting of _global variable_ _wsrep_sst_donor_  with a list the preferred donor nodes (among slave ones).